 Packing for two widely different destinations or trips with one bag can be done, but you’ll have to scrutinize your itinerary, evaluate like an actuary, and cut like a surgeon.
 Here’s how to do it.

 Use two vastly different carry-ons as your complete luggage set.
 Besides saving the killer fees per leg, there is no chance of lost luggage, theft, missing connections, and luggage-handling delays slowing you down.
 Don’t waste your time and money checking bags.

 It begins with the bag.
 For your main carry-on, get a bag that travels as hard as you do.
 Look for something lightweight, durable, and easy to maneuver through the airport with a maximum length of 21 to 22 inches (check with your carrier as limitations vary).
 You can find bags weighing in at just over two pounds but do not exceed a maximum of ten pounds.
-The material should be a 1000 Denier (tightness of weave) Cordura or a 2000 Dernier ballistic nylon if you are a frequent traveler.
+I found that the best materials are a 1000 Denier (tightness of weave) Cordura or a 2000 Dernier ballistic nylon, especially if you are a frequent traveler.
 Some carry-on bags have a removable zippered external pouch you can use as a day bag.

 Where are you going?